MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Updated profile options in new profile experience.** Many users unintentionally create empty profiles, cluttering their workspace and impeding their browsing experience.
 To reduce clutter and the likelihood of profile churn, updated First Run Experience (FRE) string options encourage users to sign-in and meaningfully create profiles for an improved browsing experience, or easily cancel unintentional creation. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

 - **Copilot Page Context Policies.** To summarize and answer questions based on page context in Microsoft Edge, Copilot needs to be able to access the page content.
 We're providing two new policies to offer more flexibility for admins to customize Edge page context access across Copilot chats in Edge sidebar.
-   - [CopilotPageContext](/deployedge/microsoft-edge-policies#copilotpagecontext) - Control Copilot access to browser contents for Microsoft Entra ID profiles
+   - [CopilotPageContext](/deployedge/microsoft-edge-policies#copilotpagecontext) - Control Copilot access to browser context for Microsoft Entra ID profiles
-   - [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) - Control Copilot with Commercial Data Protection access to browser contents for Microsoft Entra ID profiles
+   - [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) - Control Copilot with Commercial Data Protection access to browser context for Microsoft Entra ID profiles
    - The [DiscoverPageContextEnabled](/deployedge/microsoft-edge-policies#discoverpagecontextenabled) policy is deprecated in Edge version 124 and will be obsoleted in Edge version 127.

 - **Updates to Settings pages on privacy, security, search, & services.**  To improve ease of use, we're updating Edge settings page into two sections: "Privacy and Security" and "Search and Services."
 This streamlined approach should enable users to find the settings they're interested in more easily. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.